 Ah, the lure of that shiny, new backhoe loader!
 But before you pay out hard cash for the privilege of being its proud owner, it may be worth thinking about renting rather than buying.
 Money is always a key consideration, but so are risks and opportunities.
 The rent-or-buy decision has an impact on all three.
 The market for renting construction equipment has increased in recent years.
 The list of advantages below explains why.

 The Notable Benefits of Renting Construction Equipment

-- Pursue new opportunities.
 Some projects require specialized equipment if they are to be done correctly and efficiently.
 Buying the equipment may not be economically viable.
-On the other hand, rental can let you expand your project horizons while staying profitable.
+On the other hand, rentals can let you expand your project horizons while staying profitable.

 From Rent to Lease to Buy

-Renting construction equipment also lets you try before you buy.
-You avoid the risk of large investments if equipment turns out to be unsuitable.
+Renting construction equipment also lets you try before you buy it.
+You avoid the risk of large investments if the equipment turns out to be unsuitable.
 Under certain conditions such as a lease/purchase option, rental charges can be deducted from the purchase price if you decide buying is the way to go.